nefarius/Nefarius.Utilities.DeviceManagement/docs/nefarius.utilities.devicemanagement.pnp.ipnpdevice.md

 **Remarks:**

 This will tear down the current device stack (no matter how many open handles exist), remove the existing function driver and reboot the device in "raw" or "driverless" mode.
-Some USB devices may require a port-cycle afterwards for the change to take effect without requiring a reboot.
+Some USB devices may require a port-cycle afterward for the change to take effect without requiring a reboot.

 ### <a id="methods-installnulldriver"/>**InstallNullDriver(ref Boolean)**